adrizos/aircable-bluetooth-dev-wikis/README.md

 Link To Google Long Term Code Storage Page:https://code.google.com/archive/p/aircable/ This may be helpful should you need to follow links that are referenced in pdfs etc.
+You will also find links to all the wiki articles that go into detail about the various topics covered here.